Updated: June 2, 2022

 Though they may not be perfect for privacy or air tightness, barn doors conveniently take up less space than hinged doors, and offer a wide-range of treatments to match any décor.
 Compared to pocket doors, they are easier to install and maintain, and can be a quick method to unleash unused space within challenging rooms.
 Additionally they can be used to provide visual privacy and aesthetic appeal within large open space rooms.
 One you start thinking about barn doors, you will notice them everywhere!

 With more people spending more time at home, sound insulation is becoming more important.
 You may think you need more space, but what you may actually need is better sound privacy.
 Quiet spaces are not just necessary for work conference calls, but for your mental health, as well.

 Hardwood Floors vs. Wall-to-Wall Carpeting

-In terms of wellness, hardwood flooring with area rugs are increasing in popularity, as both can be more thoroughly cleaned, compared to wall-to-wall carpeting, which tends to contain higher levels of allergens.
+In terms of wellness, hardwood flooring with area rugs are increasing in popularity, as both can be more thoroughly cleaned, critical for controlling allergens inside your home.
+On the other hand, wall-to-wall carpeting tends to contain higher levels of allergens.

 Flexible Municipalities are Becoming More Important

 As the needs of homeowners continue to change, it is especially important to research how flexible local building councils are when in the market for purchasing a new home or considering major modifications to your existing house.

 Arlington County in Virginia was mentioned by one builder as being a helpful partner, as they understand how homes are changing, with multigenerational homes being a prime example.
 A custom ADU built by FineCraft in Arlington is a great example of successful collaboration between the property owners, builder and local authorities.

 An overly strict jurisdiction could categorically deny a multigenerational remodel plan due to zoning, by classifying it as a multi-family residence.